-Before coming to Washington, D.C., I had a long career in the technology sector and am a leader of several tech-based caucuses in the House, including the Congressional Caucus on Virtual, Augmented, and Mixed Reality Technologies, the Women’s High Tech Coalition, and the Internet of Things Caucus.
-I am working to educate other members of Congress on emerging and complex technological concepts and the impact these technologies are having on the way we live, work and do business so that the work we do is forward-looking and grounded in the realities of the 21st Century.
+Before coming to Congress, I had a long career in the technology sector.
+I currently lead several tech-based caucuses in the House, including the Congressional Caucus on Virtual, Augmented, and Mixed Reality Technologies, the Women’s High-Tech Coalition, and the Internet of Things Caucus.
+My goal is to educate fellow members of Congress on emerging technological concepts and their impact on our lives and businesses, ensuring our work is forward-thinking and grounded in the realities of the 21st Century.

-That’s why I authored the Information Transparency & Personal Data Control Act, a federal comprehensive consumer data protection bill that will put people back in control of their data, require companies to issue their privacy policies in clear language, and establish strong enforcement mechanisms to protect all Americans.
+That’s why I authored a comprehensive federal consumer data protection bill that will put people back in control of their data, require companies to issue their privacy policies in clear language, and establish strong enforcement mechanisms to protect all Americans.

-I’m also fighting to update our email privacy laws by reintroducing the Email Privacy Act that would require the government to obtain a warrant before accessing personal emails and other digital records being stored in the cloud and allow providers to notify customers when the government requests their data.
+I’m also championing the Email Privacy Act, legislation that would require the government to obtain a warrant before accessing personal emails and other digital records and allow providers to notify customers when the government requests their data.